2023 Best Agricultural Economics Schools in the Southwest Region

 On average, agricultural business graduates from Texas A&M College Station take out $18,855 in student loans while working on their degree.
 This translates to an average monthly loan payment of $264, based on a 10-year repayment plan.

-Full Agricultural Economics & Business at Texas A&M University - College Station Report
+Read full report on Agricultural Economics & Business at Texas A&M University - College Station

 A rank of #2 on this year’s list means Angelo State University is a great place for agricultural economics and business students.
-Located in the city of San Angelo, Angelo State is a public college with a fairly large student population.
+Located in the city of San Angelo, Angelo State is a public school with a fairly large student population.

 Agricultural Business majors at OSU take out an average of $19,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $326.